 Ukrainian Catholic Episcopal Corporation of Saskatchewan [the "Organization"] is a not-for-profit entity incorporated under Federal statute and is a registered charity under the Income Tax Act.

-The purpose of the Organization is to administer the property, business, temporal and spiritual affairs of the Eparchy of Saskatoon in accordance with the Code of Canon Law.
+The purpose of the Organization is to administer the property, business, temporal and spiritual affairs of the Eparchy of Saskatoon in accordance with the Code of Canon Law of the Eastern Churches.